mansurjisan/URI-HBL/README.md

 # URI Hurricane Boundary Layer Wind Model (URI-HBL)
 ## Overview

-The URI Hurricane Boundary Layer Wind Model (URI-HBL) is a high-resolution, three-dimensional numerical model designed to simulate the wind in the boundary layer in response to a prescribed upper vortex in the gradient balance and motion force.
-This branch implements the idealized hurricane simulation framework developed in:
+The URI Hurricane Boundary Layer Wind Model (URI-HBL) is a high-resolution, three-dimensional numerical model developed at the University of Rhode Island to simulate boundary layer winds in hurricanes, driven by a prescribed upper-level vortex in gradient balance and motion-induced forcing.
+This branch implements the idealized, axisymmetric hurricane simulation framework developed in:

 **Jisan, Mansur Ali.** *Development and Application of a Hurricane Boundary Layer Wind Model for Landfalling Hurricanes*.
 University of Rhode Island, 2024. https://doi.org/10.23860/diss-1640

-The model consists of two main components: a parametric wind field generator that creates idealized hurricane profiles and a 3D boundary layer model that resolves the detailed wind structure as hurricanes make landfall and interact with surface heterogeneity.
+The model consists of two main components: a parametric wind field generator that generates the initial and boundary conditions, and a 3D boundary layer model that simulates the wind field, including the surface and boundary layers of the hurricane.

 ## Model Features and Applications

 This idealized hurricane simulation branch is specifically designed for:

 - **Landfall Studies**: Detailed analysis of hurricane boundary layer structure during landfall events
-- **Hurricane-Land Interaction**: Investigation of wind field chagnes due to the roguhness contrast between land and sea.
+- **Hurricane-Land Interaction**: Investigation of wind field changes due to the roughness contrast between land and sea.
-- **Idealized Experiments**: Controlled studies of hurricane boundary layer evolution due to the effect land surface roughness.
+- **Idealized Experiments**: Controlled studies of hurricane boundary layer evolution due to the effect of land surface roughness.

 ## Directory Structure